Valeria Orsini Leaves Little To Imagination In Skimpy Pink Bikini

 Internet sensation Valeria Orsini updated her Instagram feed on Tuesday, September 29, with a revealing new snapshot of herself in a skimpy bikini, wowing thousands of her 4.3 million followers.

 The 30-year-old — who is of Italian, Colombian, and Puerto Rican descent — was photographed seemingly at a park, as she leaned up against a tree.
 Valeria was centered in the frame as she posed seductively.
 She stood facing the camera with one hand on her thigh, and the other behind her backside.
-She popped one hip out to further accentuated her curvy physique.
+She popped one hip out to further accentuate her curvy physique.
 The model exuded a sultry vibe as she sported a pout on her face and stared directly into the camera’s lens.

 Her long, platinum blond locks, which featured dark roots, were styled in beach waves that fell down her back and over her shoulders.
 Her polished, white nails were perfectly manicured as they stood out against her bronzed skin.

 Valeria showed off her famous figure in a minuscule pink bikini top that tied around her neck and back.
-The swimsuit’s revealing triangular cups exposed a massive view of cleavage, and a bit of underboob, calling attention to her busty assets.
+The swimsuit’s revealing triangular cups exposed a massive view of cleavage and a bit of underboob, calling attention to her busty assets.
 She paired the top with matching, high-rise bottoms that flaunted her curvy hips.
 The scanty briefs’ side straps were raised up past her hipbones, directing eyes to her toned midsection.

-Valeria accessorized the beachside look with two necklaces, and a pair of earrings.
+Valeria accessorized the beachside look with two necklaces and a pair of earrings.

 View this post on Instagram